Ain’t It Grand?

 The Creation of the World and the Expulsion from Paradise, Giovanni di Paolo

-“Constellation” - elements to be made of rough pit-fired clay and painted in hand-made distemper paint
+“Constellation” - elements are to be made of rough pit-fired clay and painted in hand-made distemper paint

 The Trace series represents deep time and impermanence, they’re made from found materials, charcoal, beeswax, and soils from hikes around the United States.
 The collected soils are slaked, ground by hand, and mixed with oils and mediums to make paints that are applied to linen, panels, found lumber, or pit-fired ceramic tablets.
 Then while still wet they are taken on subsequent hikes; the bruises and scratches they accumulate are documents of their making.
 The works represent a foundation of our shared physical existence, their impermanence; a symbol of the past, present, and the future.